sailfish009/openstructure/modules/doc/install.rst

 * Experimental settings (only change if you know what you are doing):

-  * `USE_MESA` to use software rendered Mesa instead of hardware GL.
-By default, this is turned off.
   * `USE_SHADER` controls whether to compile with shader support.
 By default, this is turned off.
   * `ENABLE_SPNAV` controls whether 3DConnexion devices should be supported.
 By